The Liouville property for groups acting on rooted trees: Tools for random walks on groups acting on rooted trees

 Note that $a^2=b^2=c^2=e$.
-The Moore diagram of the automaton is shown in \cref{fig:hanoi moore}.
+The Moore diagram of the automaton is shown in \cref{fig:hanoi}.

 One can prove that for every symmetric measure $\mu$ supported on any generating set of $G$, and for every single vertex $w\in\T_3$, the ascension operator $T_w(\mu)$ is infinitely supported.
 In particular, $G$ admits no finitely supported \emph{self-similar measure} in the sense of \cite{Kai:munchaussen}.
-However the argument can be modified as follows.
+However the Liouville property can be shown as follows.